valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ## Current Recommendation
 Here I try to suggest what WI format is most stable (providing predictable, consistent and high quality outputs) recently.
 This section is subject to heavy and frequent changes.
 The community is still experimenting with all of the above data.
-Most recent Zaltys which can always be found on the official AID Discord is considered stable. birb's examples also provide very stable results.
-Caveman is especially good for published scenarios where players may want to add their own WI.
+Most recent Zaltys which can always be found on the official AID Discord is considered stable.
+Caveman is stable and especially good for published scenarios where players may want to add their own WI.
+Onyx formats should be used to concepts they are applicable to.
 Recent research on JSON shows it may be a red herring; the AI forms outputs based on grammatical associations.
 Meaning key immediately followed by category and traits is optimal for any format.
 JSON doesn't do anything 'different' to produce better results.
 Continue writing JSON if you like it, but don't feel compelled to invest in it.
 Alternatively, use the online worldbuilder to automatically output Zaltys or JSON for you.
 The dev(uusu) is consistently pushing new features and taking feedback/requests on his project too.
 Link to his online app again: https://aid-world-builder.ey.r.appspot.com

 Here is what one very opinionated user from the Discord has to say on the formats:
 ```